leethomason/OpenSaber/readme.md

 - Mouser. http://www.mouser.com/ A huge selection of everything electronic.
 - DigiKey. http://www.digikey.com/ A huge selection of everything electronic.
   I tend to have more success with DigiKey's search engine.
+- Amazon has a surprisingly good selection of components.

 ## Architecture